Winter 2024-25 weather forecast

 The Climate Forecast System v2 is available on TWO.
 View the latest CFS v2 charts.

-All of the models are favouring above average temperatures.
-The signal for precipitation levels as usual is much weaker, with a slight bias for wetter than average conditions in the north.
+Since the first update in October, the signal for precipitation levels has weakened further.
+On balance there is still a slight bias for wetter than average conditions, particularly in the north.

 A likely scenario would be for a positive North Atlantic Oscillation (NAO) to dominate through the period.
 With pressure relatively high to the south of the UK, the wettest conditions would be in the north.
 It also suggests cold spells would be most likely to come from incursions of Arctic air (rather than a continental easterly flow), with the north at a greater risk than the south.